Spurs Odyssey Banner

 Spurs kicked off attacking the left end and for most of the half matched the group leaders with neither side getting on top of the other.
 Most of the game was played in the middle with both keepers having little to do.
 Ahmed and Francis made several good runs down the flanks without finding anyone in the box, unlike the visitors who had Moore to lead the line.

 The second half had the visitors in control with occasional breaks by the home side usually down the flanks.
-Jimmy Neighbour finally made a change when Barcham had an ankle knock and brought on Hodges up front.
+Jimmy Neighbour finally made a change when Barcham had an ankle knock.
+The Spurs coach brought on Hodges up front.
 Andrew is a centre-back and gave height up front and won some balls in the air.
 Unfortunately he was isolated as the midfield had been forced back on the defensive.
 Jenkins tangled with Paul on the far side after catching him late which resulted in both players being booked - nothing as bad as you see in the Premier - but the worst incident on the day.

 Just after this Villa made the game safe when we lost possession on the right and Moore raced clear into the box and beat Eyre at the near post.
 Again the youngsters responded and won a series of corners as Villa played down the clock.
 Price planted a string of dangerous balls into the area from the left without anyone getting that final touch.
 We almost scored from a Jenkins corner on the right when the ball came out to McKenna on the edge of the box, but his volley was held by Yarold diving to his left.

-This was a good performance by the Juniors, the best team display so far and shows that they are beginning to knit together and despite being well beaten by the group leaders they put up a good show.
+This was a good performance by the Juniors - the best team display so far - and shows that they are beginning to knit together and despite being well beaten by the group leaders they put up a good show.
 We lacked height up front and Price is more effective when playing deep.
-Ahmed is very tricky and hard working down the line and with Francis as a wingback on the other side can provide the ammunition for Barcham and Malcolm up front.
+Ahmed is very tricky and hard-working down the line and with Francis as a wing-back on the other side can provide the ammunition for Barcham and Malcolm up front.
 Dobson and Ifil at the back work together well at the heart of the defence which looked more solid each time I see them.
 Next Saturday they will be at the Lodge again when the visitors will be Charlton as the U-19's travel the other way.Ed:- Kick off time for next Saturday's game at The Lodge has yet to be confirmed, but they are usually 11 a.m unless stated.
 Keep an eye on the official site

 Ray